Aptitude diagnostics for scholarship holders

 Since 2008 we have been entrusted with the implementation, evaluation and further development of the selection process for the ”Aufstiegsstipendium”.
 We also developed the selection process.

-The procedure itself consists of three stages and is conducted twice a year (March to August and September to March):
+The procedure itself is conducted twice a year (March to August and September to March).

 Stage 2: Competence check (non-cognitive online test, which measures competences in 30 open and 90 closed questions, scores all answers and compiles them in full text in a report with information from stage 1.)